 In the show room, different logistic concepts with different goods carriers and stations are feasible – the pallet reaches from powerful actions with heavy workpieces down to delicate movements.
 Visitors can witness how effortlessly a FL1200S is able to move wooden pallets.

-Impulses from research work
+Impulse from research work

 “We also consider the Intralogistics Center a workroom to collect questions and requirements and to profit from feedback from our customers and partners, and to follow up on impulses from research work.
 This is how new innovations and ideas constantly influence further development", explains Uwe Dopf, Business Unit Head of Intralogistics.
 Training sessions for customers and shop tests for new developments for Automated Guided Vehicle systems, both take place at the Intralogistics Center.

 How are these robust and versatile Intralogistics systems developed, who is responsible for the Grenzebach software Fleet Management, where are the vehicles for the Fleet manufactured and how do they relieve production?
 During the company tour in Hamlar, guests could find answers to all of these questions.
 On the Grenzebach production floor, two Automated Guided L1200S Vehicles transport equipment parts between the warehouse, metal sheet manufacturing, welding shop, mechanical processing and quality assurance.

 At the end of a successful Intralogistics partnership day, participants headed to the Old Brewery in Mertingen to enjoy some culinary treats.